 This card specifies the frequency information is output to the screen.
 Frequency can be changed at any time during the simulation by specifying appropriate dates on the Screen Date card and frequencies on the Screen Frequency card.
-The frequency at which the screen is updated is typically be at least 0.1 days and more often 1.0 days.
+The frequency at which the screen is updated is typically at least 0.1 days and more often 1.0 days.
 If output is needed only for the date specified on the Screen Date card, then set the frequency to be greater than the number of days before the next output date.

 If there are more frequencies than can be specified on one line, then they are continued on the next line without another Screen Frequency card being specified.
 Values for each waterbody start on a new line.